 Are research peptides for human consumption?

-No. Peptides sold as research chemicals are not intended for human consumption and are meant strictly for laboratory research purposes only.
+No. Peptides sold as research chemicals are not intended for human or animal consumption and are meant strictly for laboratory research purposes only.

 How should research peptides be stored?